trampgeek/moodle-qtype_coderunner/README.md

 to move the question to the system context, such as a LOCAL\_PROTOTYPES category, mentioned above.

-The above-described scoping of user-defined prototypes is experimental and might change in the future, e.g. back to a simple global scope in which all user-defined prototypes are visible everywhere.

 When you create a question of a particular type, including user-defined types, all the so-called "customisable" fields are inherited from the prototype.
 This means changes to the prototype will affect all the "children"